 From 1996 to 2000, Mr. McCurdy worked as an Associate Attorney and Managing Associate with a general practice law firm in the DTC area of metropolitan Denver.
 His practice concentrated on Employment and Business Law, with a strong emphasis on Litigation.
 In May 2000, Mr. McCurdy joined with Mr. Eichstadt to form McCurdy & Eichstadt, P.C.

 For professional experience at McCurdy & Eichstadt, P.C., please see Cases.

 Mr. McCurdy was born in Denver, Colorado, and raised near Colorado Springs at the foothills of Pike’s Peak.
 Mr. McCurdy is a true Colorado native, enjoying outdoor activities such as hiking, camping, canoeing, golf, and skiing.
 Mr. McCurdy’s other interests include chess, fencing, and western art.
 Mr. McCurdy is a lifetime member of the National Western Heritage Museum, an organization dedicated to the preservation of the heritage of the Western United States.

 Mr. McCurdy is married to Erdenetungalag Alyeksandr, a native of Ulaanbaatar, Mongolia.
-They have two wonderful children, a son and a daughter.
+They have three wonderful daughters.
 Their family enjoys summers in the mountains of Colorado and the Mongolian countryside, sports of all kinds (especially the Denver Broncos), museums and art shows, and they are all avid downhill skiers.